wavefrontHQ/docs/pages/doc/trace_data_sampling.md

 ## Setting Up Sampling in Your Code

-You can set up sampling strategies in application code that is built with the Wavefront OpenTracing SDK, or with any Wavefront SDK that depends on the Wavefront OpenTracing SDK.
+You can set up sampling strategies in application code that is built with the Wavefront OpenTracing SDK, or with any Wavefront observability SDK that depends on the Wavefront OpenTracing SDK.

 You set up a sampling strategy by configuring a WavefrontTracer with a Sampler object.
 You create one Sampler for each sampling strategy.
-See the README file for your SDK.
+See the README file for the Wavefront observability SDK you are using.

 <!---